nilpokharkar/AdvancedAI/README.md

-Pyhton with data analysis and AI application using Pandas and Seaborn library.
+Python with data analysis and AI application using Pandas and Seaborn library.